wazuh/wazuh-documentation/source/learning-wazuh/hidden-processes.rst

       # yum -y update
       # shutdown -r now

 #.
-Log back into linux-agent and become root again.
+Log back into the Linux agent and become root again.

    .. code-block:: console

       $ sudo su -

 #.
-In your linux-agent ``/var/ossec/etc/local_internal_options.conf`` file, enable debug logging and speed up the rate at which rootcheck commences its first scan for the sake of this lab.
+In your Linux agent ``/var/ossec/etc/local_internal_options.conf`` file, enable debug logging and speed up the rate at which rootcheck commences its first scan for the sake of this lab.

     .. code-block:: console